 External: City University

-Professor Michael Bromley and Dr Vera Slavtcheva-Petkova are co-authoring a book on global journalism that will be published in 2018.
+Professor Michael Bromley and Dr Vera Slavtcheva-Petkova co-authored a book on global journalism that was published in 2018.

 Dr Victoria Nash and Dr Monica Bulger

 Project: Evidence on the extent of harms experienced by children as a result of online risks

 External: Oxford Internet Institute, University of Oxford

 This project undertook a critical synthesis of the evidence on the extent of harms experienced by children as a result of online risks from across social and medical sciences and including data from professional as well as academic sources.
 In reviewing the available research and data, we assessed the scope and scale of the actual harms, and the efficacy of existing interventions in limiting either children’s exposure to the risks associated with these harms, or even in limiting the harms themselves.
 The results of the study were published in a journal article in Information, Communication & Society.